jacks808/Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* I use Macbook pro to handle this video, but the speed of `process_iamge` is very slow.
+It take 1 second to process one frame image. process whole video need about 20 minutes.
+I think there is some problem on the slide window code.
+I learn some about `YOLO` .
+Maybe change slide window to `yolo` can make this speed up.
+* Although `Hog` + `SVM` work very well.
+But I still want to try some `CNNs` such as `AlexNet`, `ResNet`, `GoogLeNet`.
+* Add more data.
+From now on. all of the data is provide by Udacity, But there is many weather, Rain, Cloud, Snow.
+Different weather means different light condition.
+Not only weather but also the time of a day make a huge different of the light condition.
+So maybe I need more data.

+I beleve after doing that.
+My code will be more robust.